 When I was funny motivational speaker for a Physician Recruitment Healthcare Conference in Boston, there were several sessions on dealing with difficult people... with apologies to doctors!

-One of the other speakers for the healthcare conference showed research that suggests that difficult people get better shifts, more pay, and they work with better people.
+One of the leadership speakers showed research that suggests that difficult people get better shifts, more pay, and they work with better people.
 In short, they are getting a lot out of their tirades.

 If you let difficult people bring you down, realize that your quality of life is more important than you think.
 This person's random episodes of misery are affecting your buoyant optimism and ability to remain positive.
 You must confront and deal with difficult behavior.